rainbowunicornstudio/healtheweb-typeface/README.md

 <strong>Heal the Web B</strong> stands out with its edgy typography, contains abstract Glyphs and is best used as an All Caps Font while the minuscules are a construction kit for further experiments.
 Unlike it’s other version it consist of strictly geometric shapes without optical correction.

-Both Versions have collections of alternative Glyphs which originated from In-between steps of the design process.
+Both Versions have collections of alternate Glyphs which originated from In-between steps of the design process.
 They are accessible through OpenTypes Stylistic sets.

 The 'Heal the Web' font is licensed under the <a href="https://www.mozilla.org/en-US/MPL/2.0/FAQ/" target="_blank">MPL-2.0 license</a>.